-Adhesive Technology Used on our Non Slip Flooring
+Adhesive Technology for Non Slip Flooring

 One of the most critical parts of the Heskins range of non slip flooring is the adhesive.
 We rarely get asked about what adhesives are utilised on our non slip flooring but to us, it is something that occupies a great deal of our efforts.
 Our range has widely disparate uses; everyday I and my colleagues in sales discover a new application for a product that I have been selling for over 18 years!
 As the uses are so varied that subsequently means the adhesive has to adhere securely to a variety of substrates.
 Like most chemicals pressure sensitive adhesives (PSA) have constantly improved their capabilities, the adhesives we use on our range of non slip flooring is vastly superior to the materials we supplied back in the 1990's.
 Levels of tack, shear and temperature range have improved dramatically, all to the benefit for our customers ensuring total quality.
 Please find the most common adhesive questions below.

 What PSA does Heskins use?